bearbob/bearbob.github.io/content/post/growth-planning/index.md

 > Source: https://substack.com/@alaex/note/c-108058833

 What would the best version of your current self look like?
-Every statement creates a requirement, which again creates more low-level requirements.
+Every statement creates a requirement, which in turn creates more low-level requirements.
 This allows you to define your short and long-term goals.

 The statements do not only cover your work, I suggest that you think about everything you want to achieve in your life.